Maxwell GeoSystems have implemented secure project wide communications in the most demanding and remote environments.

 Maxwell GeoSystems normally offer access to software through System as a Service (SaaS), whereby all system management and maintenance is undertaken by MGS within the price of service offered to the client.

-In this scenario, it is not unusual for some local components to be deployed from MGS on client localised infrastructure, especially when looking at high volume and complex data feeds.
+In this scenario, it is not an unusual occurrence for some local components to be deployed from MGS on client localised infrastructure, especially when looking at high volume and complex data feeds.

 Asia and Australia

-Our HK professional hosting environment has been online since 2002 and maintains 599 servers in their HK farm.
-The average up time across all servers is 99.998% over this period.
-Of these:
+Our hosting environment has been online since 2002 and The average up time across all servers has been 99.998% over this period.